richardreed1995/personal-website/content/books/_index.md

 ## 6. 10x Is Easier Than 2x

-**Overview:** Sullivan and Hardy's case for transformational rather than incremental growth.
+**Overview:** A case for transformational rather than incremental growth.

 **What I Learned:** Seeking massive improvement forces innovative thinking and attracts better resources, while small improvements keep you trapped in existing paradigms.
 The concept that thinking bigger actually simplifies decision-making by eliminating short-term distractions helped me focus on building for long-term success rather than immediate gratification.